-Developing and Organizing Ideas: Webbing Ideas and Information
+Developing and Organizing Ideas: Webbing Ideas and Information Introduction to Business: Personal Finance

 Effective writers use different strategies to sort the ideas and information they have gathered in order to make connections, identify relationships, and determine possible directions and forms for their writing.
 This strategy gives students the opportunity to reorganize, regroup, sort, categorize, classify and cluster their notes.